-PRIZE: $10,000 commissioning prize to compose a new work for the 67-member Symphonic Jazz Orchestra (“SJO”).
+PRIZE: $5,000 commissioning prize to compose a new work for the 68-member Symphonic Jazz Orchestra (“SJO”).

 PURPOSE: To commission a new orchestral score for the SJO, blending the worlds of jazz & classical music – and beyond.

-Created in 2002, the 67-member SJO is dedicated to blending the worlds of jazz and classical music through its commissioning, performing and educational programs.
-Led by Music Director, Mitch Glickman, the ensemble has performed throughout Southern California with such leading guest artists as Dave Grusin, Christian McBride, Raul Midon, Luciana Souza, Lee Ritenour, Ernie Watts, The Yellowjackets, and our former Co-Music Director and ASCAP board member, George Duke.
+Created in 2002, the 68-member SJO is dedicated to blending the worlds of jazz and classical music through its commissioning, performing and educational programs.
+Led by Music Director, Mitch Glickman, the ensemble has performed throughout Southern California with such leading guest artists as Dave Grusin, Christian McBride, Raul Midon, Lee Ritenour, Ernie Watts, The Yellowjackets, Miguel Zenon, and our former Co-Music Director and ASCAP board member, George Duke.
 The ASCAP Foundation/Symphonic Jazz Orchestra Commissioning Prize is made possible in part by a grant from The ASCAP Foundation Louis Armstrong Fund.

 The composer agrees to assign the rental administration of commissioned work (the “Composition”) to Symphonic Jazz Orchestra Music (the “Administrator”), the publishing designee of the SJO.
-Administrator will prepare and print all orchestra parts.
+Administrator will print all orchestra parts and scores.
 The composer will retain the copyright of the commissioned work.

 All direct composer members of ASCAP.
 No age or geographic restrictions.